NALIP-Sponsored Educational Opportunities

 for bridging, in a highly productive way, the time between called pastors.

-In 2004, the National Association of Lutheran Interim Pastors, (NALIP), celebrated the 10th anniversary of its founding
+In 2014, the National Association of Lutheran Interim Pastors, (NALIP), celebrates the 20th anniversary of its founding

 by a small group of visionary interim pastors.
 An important component of their dream was to produce interim training